 - Our students are motivated, enthusiastic, and dedicated, with a strong interest in gambling behaviour seen through the lens of psychology.
 Graduate research involves team-work, and requires strong interpersonal skills and an ability to receive and respond to feedback.

 - Our successful applicants typically have undergraduate backgrounds in Psychology.
-Successful applicants will typically have research experience in areas of psychology such as judgment and decision-making, cognitive neuroscience, or addictions research.
-We recognize that gambling is a small field and many applicants will not have prior experience in gambling per se, but a basic familiarity with the (Canadian) gambling landscape is a requirement.
+Successful applicants tend to have prior research experience in areas such as judgment and decision-making, or addiction science.
+We recognize that gambling is a small field and many applicants will not have prior experience in gambling per se, but a basic familiarity with the (Canadian) gambling landscape is expected.

 - Research at the Centre cuts across many aspects of gambling behaviour, including psychological and clinical aspects, but also broadening into data science, behavioural economics, public health.